CHILLIWACK

 Sardis Vedder Aquifer is a Vital Resource for Chilliwack

-The detrimental factors are derived from man-produced point and diffuse sources.
+The detrimental factors are derived from man-produced points and diffuse sources.
 The main causes of contamination concern are harmful chemical-compounds such as salts of heavy metals, organic substances, along with possible disease causing bacteria and viruses.

-These materials, generally referred to as "contaminants" or "pollutants" can persist and remain present in sub-surface waters even after passing through natural-filters like calcareous vadose (unsaturated) zones.
+These materials, generally referred to as "contaminants" or "pollutants," can persist and remain present in sub-surface waters even after passing through natural-filters like calcareous vadose (unsaturated) zones.

 Agricultural activities have been implicated as a primary cause of elevated nitrate concentrations in Fraser Valley groundwater resources.
-In addition to animal manures, application of chemical fertilizers and pesticides by the agricultural industry can represent a significant threat to groundwater quality.
+In addition to animal manures, the application of chemical fertilizers and pesticides by the agricultural industry can represent a significant threat to groundwater quality.

 How could the Sardis Vedder Aquifer become contaminated?

-Aquifers are composed of permeable layers of rock, sand, or gravel that enable surface waters, including streams, rivers and precipitation, to percolate into the ground and recharge ground water resources.
+Aquifers are composed of permeable layers of rock, sand, or gravel that enable surface waters, including streams, rivers, and precipitation, to percolate into the ground and recharge groundwater resources.

 The Sardis Vedder Aquifer is particularly vulnerable to pollution for several reasons.
 First, the upper-layer (sub-surface) of groundwater, the water-table, lies only a shallow five to ten meters below the ground’s surface.
-This is important, as chemicals or waste-materials must travel only a short distance through the soil to impact the ground water quality.
+This is important, as chemicals or waste-materials must travel only a short distance through the soil to impact the groundwater quality.

-Secondly, the boundary layer of soil that protects the ground water from the upper-surface is coarse grained and consequently extremely permeable.
+Secondly, the boundary layer of soil that protects the groundwater from the upper-surface is coarse grained and consequently extremely permeable.
 Rainfall rapidly seeps through the pores of the coarse soil, carrying pollutants from the surface to the aquifer below.

-The upper Fraser Valley receives abundant rainfall, particularly during the winter months, preventing the entrance of contaminants due to surface-spills is vital to the protection of the Sardis Vedder aquifer.
+The upper Fraser Valley receives abundant rainfall, particularly during the winter months, Preventing the entrance of contaminants due to surface-spills is vital to the protection of the Sardis Vedder aquifer.

 Chilliwack Well Pump FAQ: What type of water well pump do I need for my well?